sugar-cubes/sugar-cubes-cloner/README.md

 In sequential mode does not use recursion.
 Uses [DFS](https://en.wikipedia.org/wiki/Depth-first_search) (by default) or [BFS](https://en.wikipedia.org/wiki/Breadth-first_search) algorithm for the object graph traversal.

-In parallel mode order is unpredictable.
+In parallel mode the order of copying is unpredictable.

-If the [Objenesis](https://github.com/easymock/objenesis) library is available, uses it to instantiate objects.
+If the [Objenesis](https://github.com/easymock/objenesis) library is available in the classpath, uses it to instantiate objects.
 Otherwise, uses reflection.

 The priority of copy configurations is:
 1. (high) builder configuration;